Native woodlands are one of Irelands rarest habitats and are essential to habitat restoration, rewilding, ecological management and forestry

 There are several ways we work with farmers to get the most from their land.

 We can provide support on planning applications where you need Ecologist sign-off, that is breaking ground or carrying out construction on your land where European protected sites SPA/SAC’s may be affected.
-We offer a reduced rate to farmers for planning support documents, so do please reach out to discuss if you are planning a build.

 We are increasingly contacted by farmers that wish to turn some, if not all, of their land back to nature.
-Our aim is always to work with landowners to design a management plan that works best for them.
+Our aim is always to work with landowners to design a management plan that works best for you.
 We will never push a vision on you, rather we work with you to create a plan that meets your needs, budgets, and objectives.
 Where possible we always encourage collaboration with neighbouring farms when developing a management plan as the benefits of these plans corelate with scale, the bigger the better for all involved.

 Depending on the nature of your farm, we will also research any grants, subsidies, or additional funding that may benefit the management plan.